trybick/issue-collab/README.md

 - Fork and clone this repository
 - Create your branch from the `master` branch
-- Run `npm run lint:fix` to ensure correct formatting
 - Please open your PR with the `master` branch as the base
+- Take a look at the PR checks to make sure the Netlify deploy preview looks correct